 I began in television in high school and became producer and writer for the New Year’s Eve variety program “CELEBRATION” which aired on network affiliate TV stations in Minneapolis for several years.
 I then helped build and put on the air a new broadcast TV station, Channel 29, and became its Operations Manager as well as Writer, Producer, and Director for in-house programs and clients’ productions.
 I went on to work for several production companies, including TV production trucks, and went out on my own as an independent Writer, Producer, and Director.
 My productions included live and taped talk shows, variety programs, holiday specials, sports broadcasts, interstitial segments, concerts, conventions, commercials, and industrials.
 Minneapolis is a major market area, which Nielson ranks as 15th largest.

 I pulled together a list of contacts for various acting schools and teachers in “Hollywood”.
-It’s a list of about 80 contacts, and none have been vetted.
+It’s a list of about 80 contacts, and none have been vetted or verified.
 I do not vouch for or know the quality of any of these.

 The list is for YOU to start looking into, to discover who might be valuable for you as you move your career forward.
 All actors have different needs for training, so this is for you to figure out which opportunities might be valuable for your career.
 Continue reading